ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Optimization.md

 ![scalene_profile]({{page.root}}{% link fig/ScaleneOptimizationProfileNumPy.png %})

-That is an unfortunate result, however we have increased the time spent in native which a good thing.
+That is an unfortunate result, however we have increased the time spent in native which is a good thing.
 At the moment we are converting our list of floats into NumPy arrays, this has a cost of copying the lists from Python memory to the memory used for the native array in NumPy.
 The copying of arrays from Python to NumPy generally means it's recommended that you start with NumPy arrays and then do operations on the arrays themselves using NumPy vectorized functions (we will cover vectorization more in [parallel computing]({{page.root}}{% link _episodes/ParallelComputing.md %})).

-To initialize our arrays, most would suggest we initialize with an array containing only zeros using `np.zeros`, however because we are filling the array later, we can use a slightly faster operation `np.empty`.
+To initialize our arrays, most would suggest we initialize with an array containing only zeros using `np.zeros`, however because we are filling the array with values later, we can use a slightly faster operation `np.empty`.
 To show the difference between `np.zeros` and `np.empty` we can use the `ipython %timeit` magic.
 If you installed Python through Anaconda, `ipython` should already be installed, otherwise run `pip install ipython`.
 Inside your bash terminal run `ipython`, and run the following commands:

 ~~~
 import numpy as np